canonical/netbox/CONTRIBUTING.md

 ## :rescue_worker_helmet: Become a Maintainer

-We're always looking for motivated individuals to join the maintainers team and help drvie NetBox's long-term development.
+We're always looking for motivated individuals to join the maintainers team and help drive NetBox's long-term development.
 Some of our most sought-after skills include:

 * Python development with a strong focus on the [Django](https://www.djangoproject.com/) framework
+* Expertise working with PostgreSQL databases
 * Javascript & TypeScript proficiency
 * A knack for web application design (HTML & CSS)
 * Familiarity with git and software development best practices